In this article, we look at how to recover a damaged/corrupted EndNote library.

 - Open the new library by double-clicking the new .enl file.
 Hopefully, your data, attachments, and groups are successfully recovered.

 There is a 5th method also.
-When a library does not recover with the usual methods in some cases you can take the same library to a Mac computer with EndNote installed, and it will recover it.
-So if you have access to a Mac in the future you could also try that.
+When a library does not recover on a Windows computer, in some cases you can take the same library to a Mac computer with EndNote installed, and it will recover it (and vice versa for Mac).
+So if you have access to a Mac/Windows computer you could also try that.